JJ Lin: Early life

-JJ Lin was born to a Kim-mûi Hokkien family in Singapore and studied at Jing Shan Primary School, Anglo-Chinese School (Independent) and Saint Andrew's Junior College before completing his National Service.
-Lin's family consists of his brother, father and mother who have a background in Chinese Classical Music, hence influencing the artist's music.
-Furthermore, his brother was a major influence in his career choice.
+Lin was born in Singapore to a Hokkien family and studied at Jing Shan Primary School, Anglo-Chinese School (Independent) and Saint Andrew's Junior College before completing his National Service (NS).
+Lin's grandfather used to run a maritime transport business when Lin was young.
+Lin's father has a telecommunications-related business while his mother owns a family karaoke chain and has a background in Chinese classical music, hence influencing Lin's music.
+His brother, a manager in a European bank, was a major influence in his career choice.